Excerpt 5, A Seat for the Rabble

 He shifted his jowls, weighing what to say next.
 “We cast our tokens in Justo,” the traitor nobleman said firmly.
 “We all agreed this was our best last chance to air our grievances with King Hexar.”

 “If we’re allowed to air them.”

 “Lord Evan?”
-Rathos intoned.
+Rathos watched him, concerned.